Review of Whisper of the Heart (1995)

 Coming of age with fantastical overtones and romance.
 Screenplay, storyboards and production are all Miyazaki, but the film was directed by Kondō Yoshifumi, the man responsible for many of Ghibli’s iconic character designs.

 An excellent treatment of paying attention to life and challenging oneself to improve.
 One of the great things about it is how it goes out of its way for un-Aristotelian slice-of-life realism, such as when the protagonist turns off the light to go to sleep.
-Based on a manga, with major changes.
+It is based on a 1989 comic, with changes discussed in “Why Shōjo Manga Now?”
+(1993).